 The problem is most of these homes are not actually for sale and may never be for sale.
 Most Pre-Foreclosure homes are just properties where the lender has initiated foreclosure proceedings because the owners are behind on their mortgage payments.

-Some of these listings are foreclosed homes, but this doesn’t mean the home is for sale.
-If they were for sale, it would be a long time before they went on the market, as the foreclosure process in Massachusetts typically takes over a year.
+Some of these listings are in foreclosure, but this doesn’t mean the home is for sale or even ever will be.
+In the unlikely event they end up eventually being for sale, it would be a long time before they went on the market, as the foreclosure process in Massachusetts typically takes over a year.
+Likely even longer at the current time with the Covid related foreclosure halt since March 2020.
 The fact is the owners of these homes often aren’t even aware their home is being featured as one of Zillow’s Pre-Foreclosure listings.

 Many home buyers incorrectly assume that because the Pre-Foreclosure homes are listed alongside traditional listings pulled from MLS, that they must be for sale and available for showings.
 Consequently, many real estate agents are frustrated by Pre-Foreclosure listings as well.

-Buyers mistakenly believe that Pre-Foreclosed properties are also for sale.
+The historically low inventory of homes due to the pandemic has prompted home buyers to search for Pre-Foreclosure listings as an alternative option to regular listings, as competition for traditionally listed homes is higher than ever.
+Since so many listings show up in the search results, buyers mistakenly believe the Pre-Foreclosed properties are also for sale.
 Often, when they contact their buyer’s agent to schedule a showing for these Pre-Foreclosure homes, they don’t believe agents when they say the homes are not for sale.

 “The problem is that listings do not start with Zillow, RealtyTrac or even Realtor.com!
 The source of all listing data begins with the local MLS.
 If the MLS does not have the listing, then the property is not for sale – not even a bank-owned home, because banks also list homes through the MLS.
 But buyers don’t always understand that, and so they waste a lot of time thinking about properties that are not on the market.”